klkblake/mm/PROTOCOL.md

 At this point the client must open a data connection and send the `DataHelloClient`.
 If the session token is invalid, the server closes the connection.
-Otherwise it transmits a single zero byte as an ACK.
+Otherwise it transmits a minimum length message that consists only of zero bytes as an ACK.
 All further communication on the data channel is encrypted.

     struct LoClient {
         u8 peer_public_key[32];